influxdata/docs-v2/content/influxdb/cloud/tools/thingworx.md

 ---

 {{% note %}}
-Use PTC ThingWorx with InfluxDB Cloud to deploy on your AWS or GCP infrastructure.
+Use PTC ThingWorx with InfluxDB Cloud by deploying both on your AWS or GCP infrastructure.
 For information about deploying on Azure, see [Use PTC Cloud](https://www.ptc.com/en/customer-success/cloud).
 {{% /note %}}

 **To use ThingWorx with InfluxDB Cloud**